ricardoues/CarND-MPC/README.md

-.I noticed that sometimes the vehicle would likely steer off the road and possibly crash.
+I noticed that sometimes the vehicle would likely steer off the road and possibly crash.
 It would be very unpleasant to take a ride in this car, would't it?
 In order to fix this we tune the part of the cost function affecting steering:

 ```cpp